A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 But not the rich jewels and gold

-For which they had come
+For they had come

 For Columbus wasn't really in India, at all